PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 ```
 **See Attached Figure 2**
 ![alt text](https://github.com/Pdefnet/Image-Analysis-of-Bipolar-Microelectrode-Array-Data/blob/master/Figure%202.tif)

-\
-Figure 2 displays this process.
-[Label each with text above image] where Figure 2a shows a raw data frame; Figure 2b shows the result of the averaged frames improving the resolution; Figure 2c shows the inverted frame; and Figure 2d showing the result from thresholding.
-We can see that the electrode shapes in Figure 2d closely represent the real structures in Figure 2b.

 Imagej offers many thresholding options, where “Auto Local Thresholding” produces the most uniform output (as opposed to applying a global threshold with “Auth Threshold”).
 In the GUI: selecting “Image -> Adjust -> Auto Local Threshold” and Method = “Try All”, conveniently produces a 3x3 array of results for 9 different thresholding methods.
 Here we selected “Median” and “Radius = 5” as producing the best uniformity for our image data – found after quick experimentation.